Johncarl-Nabepero/Training/Php_with_laravel/Section_insights/Section36_Application_Legacy.md

 - I create new project and i configure database

-- This section is about of how to set up the views and make a migration .
+- The project name that i make is `codehacking`

+**Version Control**

+- The method of recording and controlling changes to software code is known as version control, or source control.